tinymce/tinymce-docs/plugins/premium/comments.md

 ##### `tinycomments_can_resolve`

+{{site.requires_5_8v}}

-_Optional_ - By adding this option, a _Resolve Conversation_ item will be added to the dropdown menu of the first comment in a conversation.
+_Optional_ - This option adds a _Resolve Conversation_ item to the dropdown menu of the first comment in a conversation.
 This callback sets the author permissions for _resolving comment conversations_.

 **Type:** `Function`